DataDog/integrations-extras/jamf_protect/README.md

 ### Installation

-Navigate to the Integrations Page and search for the "Jamf Protect" tile.
+Navigate to the [Integrations page][6] and search for the "Jamf Protect" tile.

 ### Configuration
 **Prerequisite: Determine your Datadog Intake URL:**